Larry Bird: Player profile

 Bird was known for his trash-talking on the court and is remembered as one of the most notable trash-talkers of his era.
 Bird was known for telling his opponents how and where in the court he would score against them; Xavier McDaniel recounted that Bird predicted a game-winning shot against him, then "shot a shot right in my face and was like 'Damn, I didn't mean to leave two seconds on the clock.'"
 When playing against Dennis Rodman, a player known for his defensive abilities, in the 1987 Eastern Conference finals, Bird continually belittled Rodman's ability, at one point asking Chuck Daly, Detroit's head coach, to send in someone up to the task of guarding him.
 Knowing that Bird used such chirping to raise his own game, Chicago Bulls superstar Michael Jordan discouraged his rookie teammate B.J.
-Armstrong not to respond to Bird, saying "Not a single person.
+Armstrong from responding to Bird, saying: "Not a single person.
 Not one word.
 No one talk to Larry Bird".
-Jordan has since dubbed "Larry Bird is the greatest trash-talker and mind-game player of all time.
+Jordan has since stated, "Larry Bird is the greatest trash-talker and mind-game player of all time.
 He taught me everything I know about getting in folks' heads".

-Bird was widely considered one of Red Auerbach's favorite players as he considered Bird to be the greatest basketball player of all time.
-Bird's humble roots were the source of his most frequently used moniker, "The Hick from French Lick."
-Bird was also referred to as "Larry Legend."
-Michael Jordan himself considers the description 'God disguised as Michael Jordan' as his favorite complement since it came from Bird (after Game 2 of the Celtics' first-round series against the Bulls during the 1986 playoffs when Jordan scored 63 points in a 135-131 Celtics win).
+Bird was widely considered one of Red Auerbach's favorite players, and he considered Bird to be the greatest basketball player of all time.
+Bird's humble roots were the source of his most frequently used moniker, "The Hick from French Lick".
+Bird was also referred to as "Larry Legend".
+Michael Jordan himself considers the description 'God disguised as Michael Jordan' as his favorite compliment since it came from Bird (after Game 2 of the Celtics' first-round series against the Bulls during the 1986 playoffs when Jordan scored an NBA playoff-record 63 points in a 135-131 Celtics win).
 Jordan has since said "Larry Bird's comments gave me credibility.
 Up to that point I was still perceived as a hotshot rookie, not a real player.
 When Bird acknowledged my performance, I became a player.
 I still wasn't up to his level, but I was now a player who was marked as a star, a potential Hall of Famer depending upon how I took those comments.
 Off the court, Larry Bird intimidated me because of who he was, what he had accomplished.
 And the fact that he was Larry Legend".
-In another example of how Bird was respected as one of the NBA's all-time greats, Jordan deferred to Bird and Magic Johnson for co-captainship of the 1992 United States men's Olympic basketball team.
+In another example of how Bird was respected as one of the NBA's all-time greats, Jordan deferred to Bird and Magic Johnson for co-captaincy of the 1992 United States men's Olympic basketball team.